etm49/SIDS-ML-API-Update/README.md

 To update  ML API first update the paths in the **constants.py** script
 ### Folder Structure
 - **data** - API folder strucutre where ML results are stored
-- **mlResults** - intermediate ML results format.
+- **mlResults** - Folder where intermediate ML results format are stored.
 Folder exists if training scripts temporarily save data in different formats
 - **Scripts** - Folder with automation and training scripts
 	- year-by-year-automate.py script for training year-by-year two level imputation models, restructuring to API format and pushing to the required repo.
 	- automation.py script for restructuring output in **mlResults** and saving in the **data** folder and pushing to the required repo.